KHOW

-KHOW (630 AM) is a commercial radio station licensed to Denver, Colorado, and serving the Denver metropolitan area.
-The station is owned by iHeartMedia, Inc. KHOW is one of three iHeart-owned stations in Denver with a news/talk radio format.
-Co-owned KOA has mostly local shows, KDFD carries nationally syndicated programs, while KHOW airs a mix of local and syndicated hosts.
-Studios and offices are on South Monaco Street in Denver.
+KHOW (630 AM) is a commercial radio station licensed to Denver, Colorado, United States, serving the Denver metropolitan area.
+KHOW is one of three Denver station owned by iHeartMedia, Inc. that carries a talk format: while co-owned KOA has mostly local shows and KDFD has syndicated programs, KHOW's lineup consists of is a mix of local and syndicated hosts.

-KHOW's transmitter is off East 120th Avenue in Thornton, Colorado.
-It transmits with 5,000 watts and uses a directional antenna at all times.
-Its signal can be easily heard from Greeley to Colorado Springs.
-Programming is also heard on an HD Radio digital subchannel of co-owned KRFX 103.5 FM and on the iHeartRadio website and app.
+Studios are on South Monaco Street in Denver, while the transmitter is sited off East 120th Avenue in Thornton, Colorado.
+Programming is also heard on an HD Radio digital subchannel of co-owned KRFX (103.5 FM) and on iHeartRadio.